 You and your spouse are planning a week-long European river cruise to celebrate your third anniversary.
 Tickets are hard to come by, so you book your trip a year in advance.
 You schedule the flights and purchase your travel insurance — and a month later, you discover you're pregnant.
 Will travel insurance cover your trip cancellation?

 Sometimes.
-On some policies, Allianz Global Assistance lists pregnancy as a covered reason for trip cancellation if the pregnancy occurs after the effective date of coverage.
-The effective date is shown on your Letter of Confirmation, and it's typically the date after the plan was purchased.
+On some plans, Allianz Global Assistance lists pregnancy as a covered reason for trip cancellation if you find out you are pregnant after purchasing your policy.
 For your trip cancellation to be covered, you must provide medical records to verify the pregnancy occurred after that date.
-Please see your Certificate of Insurance/Policy for your plans specific coverage.
+Please see your policy documents for your plan’s specific coverage.

 You decide to plan a babymoon getaway so you and your sweetie can enjoy some time together before the baby arrives.
 You book your plane tickets and a bed-and-breakfast on the beach.
 You're feeling fine and getting excited.
 Then your doctor advises you, as a precaution, not to travel in the eighth month of pregnancy.
 Will travel insurance cover this pregnancy-related trip cancellation?

 No. In this scenario, there are no medical complications with your pregnancy, so the cancellation will not be covered.
 Please understand that Allianz Global Assistance is not disagreeing with your doctor's recommendation not to travel — you should do what's best for you and your baby's health.
-However, most travel insurance from Allianz Global Assistance does not include normal pregnancy as a covered reason for trip cancellation.
+However, most travel insurance plans from Allianz Global Assistance do not include normal pregnancy as a covered reason for trip cancellation (except as described above.)

 You're flying to Los Angeles to see your sister one last time before the baby's born.
 But when you get to the gate, the airline won't let you on board because you're too close to your due date.
 Will your travel insurance plan reimburse you for the missed flight?

 No. Being refused service by a carrier because of normal pregnancy is not a covered reason for trip cancellation.
 Cruise ships and airlines have very specific rules about travel while pregnant.
-Here are selected airline pregnancy policies, but you should also call the airline to check before you book your trip.
+Here are selected airline pregnancy policies, but you should also call your travel supplier to check before you book your trip.

 You're enjoying your babymoon vacation in Cozumel when suddenly you feel the first twinge of labor.
 Twelve hours later, you're the proud mother of a baby girl.
 Will travel insurance cover the cost of labor and delivery?

 While travel insurance from Allianz Global Assistance can't cover every possible pregnancy scenario, we want to do our best to help.
-Our hotline travel experts are available 24 hours a day to provide advice and assistance, wherever you are in the world.
+Our Assistance team is available 24 hours a day to provide advice and aid, wherever you are in the world.